just-the-docs/just-the-docs/developers/GIT.md

 ![image](git-flow.png)

 1.  `develop` is the main branch developers work on and test.
+2.  `master` is the "staging" branch, where the upcoming release is deployed weekly for testing and previews among the team.
-2.  `master` is the stable branches released to production. (most projects do not use release branches, we just continuously deploy `master`)
+3.  `release` is the stable branch released to production. (most projects do not use release branches, we just continuously deploy `master`)
 3.  `feature/my-feature-name` feature branches contain your work for up